CubikRuubik/akavesdk-rust-prism/examples/web-demo/README.md

    - Select a bucket from the dropdown
    - View files in the selected bucket
    - Delete files using the "Delete" button
-   - (TODO) Upload files using the file input
+   - Upload files using the file input
+   - Download files using the "Download" button

 ## Development